| 1 of 10 | Lobby at the Dylan Hotel | Full Screen | View All 115 Photos |

 For a 107-room boutique hotel with 11-foot ceilings, rooms feel surprisingly small and buzzing (literally).
 The biggest assets: iPod docks, flat-screen TVs, and free in-room Wi-Fi

-Upon entering my room, I found it hard to shake off the eerie, green glow from the hallway.
 In the shadow of neighboring skyscrapers, with dark blue carpets and white walls lit like an alchemist's laboratory, the rooms evoke a permanent haze straight from a Robert Louis Stevenson novel.
 The chemistry-lab setting comes complete with graduated drinking beakers and a petri dish for the soap.
-The furniture is "modern" from five years ago, and the slightly nicked furnishings lack the luster of their original black lacquer.
-But the beds -- with high-grade linens and a down duvet -- are very comfortable.
+The furniture is modern-ish, and the slightly nicked furnishings lack the luster of their original black lacquer.

 The Dylan’s small gym amounts to little more than a few treadmills.
 The business center is in a state of transition, and the meeting space is on the small side.
 Free Wi-Fi is definitely the high point.